お問い合わせ

 15. Your rights as a data subject

-Data Protection Laws provide you with certain rights in relation to your personal data.
+As a data subject, Data Protection Laws provide you (whether a patient, recruitment candidate or other individual) with certain rights in relation to your personal data.
 These are as follows:

-• The right to have a portable copy or transfer your personal data.
-We will provide you, or (where technically feasible) a third party, with a copy of your personal data in a structured, commonly used, machine-readable format.
+・The right to have a portable copy or transfer your personal data.
+Upon your request, we will provide you, or (where technically feasible) a third party, with a copy of your personal data in a structured, commonly used, machine-readable format.
 Note this only applies to automated information we process on the basis of your consent or in order to perform a contract.

 Responding